RyanJarv/omaha/doc/ClientLog.md

 ```

 # Enabling Logging on Debug Builds #
 Non-opt builds (dbg-win and coverage-win) allow provide much more logging and have level 3 enabled for all categories by default.
-The default logging can be modified by specifying an override in `C:\GoogleUpdate.ini`.
+The default logging can be modified by specifying an override in `C:\BraveUpdate.ini`.
 Below is an example that overrides the default.

 ```
 [LoggingLevel]